icon-bg

 • Startup programs, shared resources, running processes, and user accounts.

-Before starting the scanning process, you need to configure the synchronization of Total Network Inventory with Active Directory.
-This is done by going to the settings menu and specifying the domain controller.
-You can also configure other audit settings, such as what to synchronize (computers or users) and what actions to take on computers that were discovered on the network but not found in Active Directory.
+Before starting the scanning process, you can configure the synchronization of Total Network Inventory with Active Directory.
+This can be done by going to the settings menu and specifying the domain controller.
+Here you can also configure other audit settings, such as what to synchronize (computers or users), and what actions to take on computers that were discovered on the network but not found in AD.

 After adding the list of scan tasks and specifying the nodes to be scanned, the scanning process can begin.
 For Active Directory, the nodes can be specified using the IP address or the name of the domain controller with the "AD:" prefix (e.g., "AD:10.0.0.1" or "AD: server name").
 The generated report will contain information from the "Location" and "Description" columns if the domain administrator has filled out these details.